 - Contrasting Sequel Antagonist: While Travis lusts for the Moon Juju like Tlaloc, he is a corrupt juju who has been placed under house arrest and is known for cheating.

 - French Jerk: Obvious due to the French accent and his laughter.

-- Implicit Prison: Was put under house arrest for his stalking.
+- Implicit Prison: Was put under house arrest for stalking the Moon Juju.

 A giant gargoyle-like dream creature that keeps a princess locked away in a tower.